 What Is Equity Pay?

-The internal and external analysis allows an organization to evaluate the compensation plan based on the fairness of employee compensation.
-The impact of the internal and external forces is important when dealing with pay structure.
-Equity pay is ensuring that all parties involved are receiving the same benefits based on the internal and external factors.
+Internal and external analysis allows an organization to evaluate the compensation plan based on the fairness of employee compensation.
+The impact of the internal and external forces is important when dealing with the pay structure.
+Equity pay is ensuring that all parties involved are receiving the same benefits based on internal and external factors.

 Advantages and Disadvantages

 Internal and external factors are important tools used to define and implement a solid base pay, cash compensation, or benefits.

 Advantages: Internal equity allows the organization to warrant equal pay among the employees based on the pay scale or performance.

 Disadvantages: The disadvantage of internal equity is the perception of the employees.
 An employee can perceive that he or she is doing the same job as another employee and should receive the same pay.
 The perception of employees may differ from the perception of the employers.
 The employee may feel that their performance is the same or even above the employees who are performing.
 It creates tension and lowers morale within the workplace.